 If you have a background in art or graphic design, this course is a useful addition to your skillset.

-Basic knowledge of computing is essential, and a familiarity with Adobe Photoshop and Premier would be desirable.
+Basic knowledge of computing is essential, and a familiarity with Adobe Photoshop and Premiere would be desirable.

 It will provide a key insight into video post-production, providing the basic knowledge that will enable you to generate visual FX, introducing you to the different FX available, how the interface works and what the tools are.